Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 An hour later, they met on the fairway, and a few more details tickled at Gabe’s senses as he shook his friend’s hand.
 Hoeff had always been a hairy guy, bordering on having his own personal sweater.
 Now, the man’s forearms were perfectly smooth-skinned.

-“It’s hot on Akyawentuo,” was of course a great excuse...
+"It’s hot on Akyawentuo," was of course a great excuse...

 They got around to the third hole before Gabe, with his ball firmly lost in the rough, decided it was high time he start angling toward his suspicions.
 He knew he wasn’t going to get anything - Hoeff was far too shrewd for that - but he could still make his point.

-“...I’ll be glad to put the business with Secretary Guillory behind me,” he commented.
+"...I’ll be glad to put the business with Secretary Guillory behind me," he commented.

-“I bet.
-Can’t have been a fun time for you.”
+"I bet.
+Can’t have been a fun time for you."

-“Wouldn’t be fun at the best of times, but something’s been… I dunno.
-My spider sense is tingling.”
+"Wouldn’t be fun at the best of times, but something’s been… I dunno.
+My spider sense is tingling."

 Hoeff nodded amiably.
-“Yeah, I getcha.”
+"Yeah, I getcha."

-“It’s never failed me so far,” Gabe added.
+"It’s never failed me so far," Gabe added.

-“A man should listen to an instinct like that, I reckon.”
+"A man should listen to an instinct like that, I reckon."

 Gabe nodded, and made a soft grunt as he found his ball.
 He shut up long enough to successfully take a stroke, and by pure fluke chance it rolled onto the green.

 Hoeff chuckled.
-“I swear you’ve been practicing without me, man.
-You ain’t never made a shot that good!”
+"I swear you’ve been practicing without me, man.
+You ain’t never made a shot that good!"

-“If I knew how to do that on command, this game would already be over,” Gabe retorted, wading back out of the rough to join him.
-“Anyway.
-Spider sense.”
+"If I knew how to do that on command, this game would already be over," Gabe retorted, wading back out of the rough to join him.
+"Anyway.
+Spider sense."

-“What about it?”
+"What about it?"

 Gabe knew there wasn’t any point beating around the bush.
-“Daniel, I’m going to be suspending your personal protection license.
-I thought I ought to tell you in person.”
+"Daniel, I’m going to be suspending your personal protection license.
+I thought I ought to tell you in person."

 Hoeff stopped lining up his swing.
 He paused, then wound up and whacked the ball firmly down the fairway.

-“I think I should warn you of the consequences of that, Gabe.
+"I think I should warn you of the consequences of that, Gabe.
 Firstly, and immediately, you will almost certainly earn the ire of Ambassador Rockefeller.
 Secondly, that will more or less bring our training work with JETS teams on Akyawentuo to a dead stop, because I am the registered agent for arms traveling across the Array.
-Are you *sure* you’ve thought this through?”
+Are you *sure* you’ve thought this through?"

-*“Ciertamente.* You know me.”
+*"Ciertamente.* You know me."

-“I do.
+"I do.
 I happen to like you a lot, for whatever fuckin’ reason.
 You’re a good man.
 And I don’t want to see you do something that won’t go well for you.
-Now don’t get me wrong,” he offered immediately, “I’m *all about* doing the right thing, even if it sucks doing it.
+Now don’t get me wrong," he offered immediately, "I’m *all about* doing the right thing, even if it sucks doing it.
 So if you think this is your hill to die on, by all means, do.
-But everything we choose has consequences, man.”
+But everything we choose has consequences, man."

 Hoeff’s expression was mild.
 Almost friendly.
 But that, right there, made Gabe *certain.* Hoeff was a man who could shut off his remorse like a switch.
 Gabe had never seen it in him before, but he was seeing it now.

 That was also the moment he knew he was about to set some very unfortunate things into motion.
 But there was a principle at stake here, and old men near the ends of their careers could afford a little principle.

 He tapped his thumb on his golf clubs.
-“Consequences,” he said, “are exactly the point.”
+"Consequences," he said, "are exactly the point."

 Hoeff didn’t betray any emotion.
 He simply reached into his pants and produced a pistol.
 And then another.
 And a knife from above his ankle.
 And a small device Gabe couldn’t identify.

-“Well, in that case, I gotta go make some phone calls.”
+"Well, in that case, I gotta go make some phone calls."
 He set everything down on the green in front of them.

-“...Yeah.”
+"...Yeah."
 Gabe agreed, trying to keep a touch of bitterness out of his voice.
 He’d made his career on being an honest and by-the-book sort of man, so being confronted with…

 ...Well, with the unprovable *certainty* that a man he liked and respected had assassinated - most likely on orders from the very highest authority - a member of the US cabinet under his, Gabe’s, nose and that not only the Secret Service but also somebody at the Jump Array authority must have been complicit...